harleyjwilson/harleyjwilson.github.io/src/content/blog/migrating-bear-blog-design-to-astro.md

 ---
-title: 'Migrating Bear Blog Design to Astro'
+title: "Migrating Bear Blog Design to Astro"
 pubDate: 2024-06-10
 draft: false
 tags:
-- 'meta'
+  - "meta"
 ---

 Welcome to my blog!
 As many developers have their first blog post about creating their blog, I decided to follow suit.

 Whilst I use [React](https://react.dev/) during my internship, enjoy using [Tailwind CSS](https://tailwindcss.com/) for its ease in prototyping, and experiment with new frameworks like [Svelte](https://svelte.dev/), I wanted a simple and *bear*bones (pun intended) site that is pleasant to use.
 Having been looking into the IndieWeb blog space for a while, I came across [Bear Blog](https://bearblog.dev).